-I’m not sure I’ve got the hang of this blogging idea yet…I went away for the most amazing weekend to Tarifa in the South of Spain and I completely forgot to snap most of the food I ate.
+I’m not sure I’ve got the hang of this blogging idea yet!
+I went away for the most amazing weekend in Tarifa in the South of Spain and I completely forgot to snap most of the food I ate.
 It’s a real shame as there were some incredible dishes, but rest assured I thoroughly enjoyed them all.
-I think it’s going to be my achilles heel when it comes to this site – when I’m having a lovely time, I just don’t think enough about getting my camera out and snapping some pics.
-I tend to get caught up in the moment rather than photographing it for prosperity!!
+I think it’s going to be my achilles heel when it comes to this site.
+When I’m having a lovely time, I just don’t think enough about getting my camera out and snapping some pics.
+I tend to get caught up in the moment rather than photographing it for prosperity (and the blog)!!
 Must do better!!

-Anyway back to the holiday recap…Tarifa!
-A birthday present for my boyfriend (we don’t do gifts as such, but prefer experiences so each year we take each other on the birthday weekend of our choice).
-He’d been there before with friends and wanted to go back so I organised the whole thing and off we went for the weekend.
+Anyway back to the holiday recap…Our Weekend in Tarifa!
+A birthday present for my boyfriend Dan.
+We don’t do gifts as such, but prefer experiences so each year we take each other on the birthday weekend of our choice.
+We’ve done Puglia, Tuscany, and Biarritz before!

-The rest of the hotel was stunning with a Moroccan Riad feel to the whole place, all built round a stunning open air courtyard.
-Our stomachs were yelling at us so we didn’t stay too long preferring to run out and grab a very late dinner.
+The rest of the hotel was stunning with a Moroccan Riad feel to the whole place, all built round a beautiful open air courtyard.
+It was late by now and our stomachs were yelling at us so we didn’t stay too long preferring to run out and grab a very late dinner.